Skip to content

 Students must be making progress towards completing their degree.
 CPT must not cause a delay in the completion of a student's academic program.

-Students must be enrolled in an internship course when submitting their application to ISSS and must remain enrolled for the entire period of authorized CPT.
+Students must be enrolled in an internship/practicum course within their department and is appropriate for their degree level.
+At time of submitting the application to ISSS a CPT course must be in the student's schedule and must remain enrolled for the entire period of authorized CPT.

 • Students must understand that there are tuition costs for CPT courses.